Transforming Real Estate Operations

-This article outlines the opportunity for public sector real estate organizations to fully embrace digital disruption, transform their property operations & portfolios, and benefit from the leanings of the private sector.
-The Real Estate Predictions series and this content was developed by Deloitte in the Netherlands.
+This article outlines the opportunity for public sector real property organizations to fully embrace digital disruption, transform their property operations & portfolios, and benefit from the learnings of the private sector.

-01/03 - Written by Sheila Botting and Francisco J. Acoba, Deloitte Netherlands
+01/03 - Written by Sheila Botting and Francisco J. Acoba.

 Many private sector organizations have transformed their corporate real estate operating models over the last decade, and this transformation provides tremendous opportunity and “lessons learned” for public sector real estate operations around the globe.
 Specifically, many organizations are moving away from highly fragmented, inefficient operating models, and are turning toward center-led, high performance operating models to deliver a wide range of services for their diverse organizational real estate requirements.